National and State Libraries Australia (NSLA) is the peak body for Australia's national, state and territory libraries.

-NSLA's program is managed and supported by the Executive Officer and the NSLA office, based at State Library Victoria.
-The office reports to the Chair for 2018-2019, Kate Torney, and to the CEOs of NSLA libraries.
+NSLA's program is managed and supported by the Executive Officer, Dr Barbara Lemon; Senior Adviser, Research & Policy, Janice van de Velde; and Program Coordinator, Aimee Said, based at State Library Victoria.
+The office reports to the Chair for 2020-21, Dr Marie-Louise Ayres, and to the CEOs of NSLA libraries.

 (Combined data from the nine NSLA libraries)

 In the 2019-2020 financial year:

 - 7.2 million people visited our library buildings

 - 60.2 million visits were made to our websites, including Trove

 - 9.6 million visits were made to library catalogues